henryzarza/projects-with-css-and-js/README.md

 # pojects-with-css-and-js

-This repository is a compilation of some interesting projects and test using CSS and JS.
+This repository is a compilation of some interesting interactions, animations, transitions, and UX/UI made by myself ([Henry Zarza](https://henryzarza.vercel.app/)) using CSS and vanilla JavaScript.

 ## Projects